Sundy0828/CourseSchedule/README.md

 When making additional updates after the first run, run "Udate-Database" in ht e VS Package Manager Console.

+IMPORTANT NOTE - The below command may need run from the root of the project to properly create the migration files if you run into errors using Add-Migration.
+It would need to be run from the PowerShell or Terminal/CLI.
+* dotnet ef migrations add InitialCreate --verbose --project CourseSchedule.Core --startup-project CourseSchedule.API

 ### Common Database Issues

 Try running to commands.